 - Into a large mixing bowl add your oats, nuts, seeds, cinnamon and salt.

-- Add in the maple syrup and oil and give everything a good stir to combine, making sure the nuts and oats are coated.
+- In a small bow mix the maple syrup, nut butter and oil and then add to the dry ingredients, ensuring everything a good stir to make sure the dry ingredients are coated.
 Scrape the mixture onto your prepared tray.
-Spread it out evenly and pat it down.
+Spread it out and pat it down with clean hands.

 - Place into the oven for around 20 minutes.
 If you want your granola to be packed with crunchy clusters, then stir halfway through and press down again.
-Within 20 minutes it will be golden brown.
+Within 20 minutes it should be golden brown colour.

 - Remove from the oven and now you need to be patient, leave the granola until it is completely cooled.
 It will crisp up more as it cools.

-- Add the dates, cranberries (sultanas) and toasted coconut, toss through using your hands, being careful not to break up those crispy clusters too small.
+- Add the dates, cranberries (sultanas) and toasted coconut, toss through using your hands, being careful not to break up those crispy clusters.

 If you want to add some extra bits, now is the time to do so.
-Then place it into an airtight container.
+Then place it into an airtight container, only when cooled completely.

 If you make this, don’t forget to tag me on Twitter as @veganalchemist1 or on my Facebook page https://www.facebook.com/thegfveganalchemist I love seeing your versions of the recipes.
 I would love to hear your comments too.